 During the debates, Lem McCary mentions that he was there when Lars Hanson founded the town "52 years ago."
 The sign as one enters Walnut Grove states "Founded 1840."
 That means this episode is supposed to be taking place in 1892, when Rose Wilder would have been six, and her mother Laura 25.
 Clearly, since Rose is only a baby in this episode, Laura would only be about twenty, which would put the setting of this episode in 1887--five years earlier.

-In the part where Jenny and the others go over to Mr Moffets' place to bring him to vote, he doesn't want to but his daughter says she will go with and vote, I didn't think women had the right to vote back then, or was that just for president, or did the women get to vote 'cause it was just a town vote?
+In the part where Jenny and the others go over to Mr Moffets' place to bring him to vote, he doesn't want to but his daughter says she will go and vote.
+Women didn't have the right to vote in this time period.

 Wasn't the old Lars Hanson house that they "fix-up" the same one that was made into the blind school and later burned down?
 I know that house has been used in numerous episodes as different houses, but in this case, Lars Hanson must have had two houses that looked exactly the same!